 Last spring, students from Kemper Elementary School in Cortez were invited to Washington, DC, to help plant the White House Kitchen Garden with First Lady Michelle Obama.
 In June, they were invited back to the nation’s capital to help the First Lady cook up a meal with the produce they harvested from the White House Kitchen Garden.

 Fall is a great time to experience the bounty of Mesa Verde Country for yourself.
 The restaurants are serving up fall fare.
-There’s the Harvest Beer Festival on Sept.
-10, featuring regional brews and ales served up alongside live music.
+There’s the Harvest Beer Festival, featuring regional brews and ales served up alongside live music.

 Learn more about agritourism adventures in Mesa Verde Country.